davidhay/products/README.md

-# John Lewis Coding Assignment for David Hay
+# Coding Assignment for David Hay

 The project is built using Java 11, SpringBoot, Lombok, Wiremock, Mockito and Gradle.